knalabolu27/Java-Maven-Hello-World/HelloWorld.md

 ### Connect to the instance from the command line
 `ssh -i "<path of the pem file>" ec2-user@ec2-36-215-39-147.us-west-2.compute.amazonaws.com`

+## Update all the applications before installing
+`sudo yum update -y`

 ## Install java
 https://bhargavamin.com/how-to-do/setting-up-java-environment-variable-on-ec2/
 ```